-The Fujitsu Group has interest-bearing loans with a balance of nearly 750 billion yen, including items that are directly impacted by interest rate fluctuations.
-Consequently, rising interest rates could increase capital procurement costs.
+The Fujitsu Group has interest-bearing loans with a balance of about 1,117.0 billion yen, including items that are directly impacted by interest rate fluctuations.
+Consequently, rising interest rates could increase borrowing costs.

 5) Capital Markets

 Stock market trends in Japan and overseas have a substantial effect on the value of Group stockholdings in other companies and the management of pension assets.
 Weak stock market performance could thus force us to incur losses on the devaluation of marketable securities held or a reduction in pension assets, exposing the Group to the risk of higher losses.